Girls sue to block participation of transgender athletes - WHIZ News

 The three plaintiffs have competed directly against them, almost always losing to Miller and usually behind Yearwood.
 Mitchell finished third in the 2019 state championship in the girls 55-meter indoor track competition behind Miller and Yearwood.

+“Our dream is not to come in second or third place, but to win fair and square,” Mitchell said.
+“All we’re asking for is a fair chance.”

-Yearwood, of Cromwell High School, and Miller, of Bloomfield High School, have both defended their participation in girls events.
+Yearwood, a senior at Cromwell High School, and Miller, a senior at Bloomfield High School, issued statements vehemently defending their right to run in girls events.

-Yearwood told The Associated Press in February 2019 that there are many differences among athletes that may give one a physical advantage over another, and that she does not think she has an unfair advantage.

-“One high jumper could be taller and have longer legs than another, but the other could have perfect form, and then do better,” she said.
-“One sprinter could have parents who spend so much money on personal training for their child, which in turn, would cause that child to run faster.”

-Yearwood’s mother said the athlete had no immediate comment on Wednesday’s lawsuit.
-Miller did not respond to immediately respond a request for comment.
+“I have faced discrimination in every aspect of my life and I no longer want to remain silent,” Miller said.
+“I am a girl and I am a runner.
+I participate in athletics just like my peers to excel, find community, and meaning in my life.
+It is both unfair and painful that my victories have to be attacked and my hard work ignored.”

+Yearwood said she also is a girl and has been hurt by the efforts to “tear down my successes.”

+The American Civil Liberties Union said it will represent the transgender teens and defend the Connecticut policy in court.
+Attorney Chase Strangio, deputy director for Trans Justice with the ACLU LGBT & HIV Project, said transgender girls also are protected by Title IX.

+“The idea that the law only protects the individuals with XX chromosomes as compared to individuals with XY chromosomes is found nowhere in the legislative history of Title IX, in any implementing regulation or in any other aspect of the interpretation of Title IX over the last 50 years by the courts,” he said.

-The attorneys are asking the court to prevent the transgender girls from competing while the lawsuit moves forward.
+The attorneys Alliance Defending Freedom is asking the court to prevent the transgender girls from competing while the lawsuit moves forward.
+No hearing date on that request had been scheduled Wednesday, the day before the state’s indoor track championships begin.

 Connecticut is one of 17 states that allowed transgender high school athletes to compete without restrictions in 2019, according to Transathlete.com, which tracks state policies in high school sports across the country.
 Eight states had restrictions that make it difficult for transgender athletes to compete while in school, such requiring athletes to compete under the gender on their birth certificate, or allowing them to participate only after going through sex reassignment procedures or hormone therapies, according to Transathlete.